 Assuming you’ve decided to give the trial version a go or purchase a premium subscription plan, log into your account so we can start exploring everything this service has to give.
 After logging in, we’ve noticed a large on/off button, a hamburger menu, and a globe button.

-Next to the interactive map, there’s a dropdown menu you can use to quickly switch the server.
+Next to the interactive map, there’s a dropdown menu you can use to switch the server quickly.
 Clicking the hamburger button at the top-left section of the screen lets you access the configuration menu and some other categories, such as the account or help sections.

 Changing the settings